EdwardT8745/Programming-Assignment-3/README.md

 To run the code in the commandline:

-1. move to the into the company folder from "birthdayPresents" by:
+1. From birthdayPresents, move to the into the company folder by:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "cd src\com\company"